whage/thesis/thesis.md

 I'll compare the type systems of widely used programming languages and will try to give an overview of the possibilities of recent advances in type systems and programming language design.

-# Hypotheses
+# Hypotheses {-}
-1. Untyped languages have no advantages compared to typed ones. **Why are types missing from assemblers?**
+1. Untyped languages have no advantages compared to typed ones. **TODO: Why are types missing from assemblers?**
-2. Static type checking can measurably increase programmer productivity. **Likely false, there seems to be no evidence**
+2. Static type checking can measurably increase programmer productivity. **TODO: Likely false, there seems to be no evidence**
-3. Highly experienced programmers tend to favor statically typed languges. **Likely false, Rich Hickey, Robert Smallshire, who else?**
+3. Highly experienced programmers tend to favor statically typed languges. **TODO: Likely false, Rich Hickey, Robert Smallshire, who else?**

 \pagebreak